apoz/flash-cards/Terraform.md

 variable_name=value
 ```
 If the file is called something else, the specific vars file has to be specified with a -var-file="filename".

+Terraform also automatically loads a number of variable definitions files if they are present:

+    Files named exactly terraform.tfvars or terraform.tfvars.json.
+    Any files with names ending in .auto.tfvars or .auto.tfvars.json.

 3 - Environment variable - part of your shell environment
 4 - Default config - default value in variables.tf